VerleysenNiels/arxiv-summarizer/README.md

 ![Training loss over time](https://github.com/VerleysenNiels/arxiv-summarizer/blob/master/training_reddit/training_loss.png?raw=true)

 Training the reddit model was unfortunately stopped due to a power outage... :scream: meaning that only the first epoch was completed.
-The training has been restarted and let's hope this time it can continue unhindered.
+I then restarted the training which continued unhindered.
 You can see the training loss over time in the graph above. :point_up: In the meantime I went ahead and created a [small gradio demo](https://huggingface.co/spaces/NielsV/Reddit-TLDR-bot) to showcase this model.
 After only three days of training, this model already performs quite well.
 In the following example I took the top answer on reddit to [the question on how vanilla became the generic ice cream flavor](https://www.reddit.com/r/AskHistorians/comments/ijt3rd/how_did_vanilla_become_the_generic_flavor_of_ice/).
 The finetuned model summarizes the answer to:

 > Vanilla was the first luxury flavor to be produced synthetically.
 > Edit: spelling